gaurav-singh00/Recipes/README.md

 # Recipes
-It is a beautiful wensite which is created by html and css
+It is a beautiful website which is created by html and css